 Changing investment options

-You can choose one, or a combination of our four investment options for your account.
-You can change your investment selection weekly at no cost to you.
+You can choose one, or a combination of our four investment options for your account and there is no cost to do this.

 You can invest your account balance in more than one investment option, in any proportion you wish.
 Super members can also choose the same or a different investment mix to apply to any future contributions and other cashflow (such as rollovers) coming into their account.